wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 5.3.
 NSEC3

    NSEC3 aggressive negative caching is more difficult.
-If the zone is signed with NSEC3, the validating resolver need to check the existence of non-terminals and wildcards which derive from query names.
+If the zone is signed with NSEC3, the validating resolver needs to check the existence of non-terminals and wildcards which derive from query names.